Rhymlore/htcondor-web/experimental/ospool/byoc/stampede2.md

 #### Assumptions

 * You want to run the job described above on Stampede2.
-* The job described above does not require more than 96 GB of RAM, more than 68 cores, a GPU, or more than 48 hours to complete when run on Stampede2.
+* The job described above fits within the capabilities of the Stampede2 queue you wish to run it on.

 #### Preparation